yoasyo25/ruby-submissions/1705-b/4module/quantified_self/_rubric.md

 ### Project Management

 The team is using a project management tool to keep their project organized and to track progress.
+Team is documenting conclusions and timelines on relevant cards.

 - Above Expectations
 - Meets Expectations